 Middle Harbor Redevelopment Project - Pier E: The Middle Harbor Project is a 10-year, $1.493 billion modernization of the shipping terminals on Piers D, E and F. The project will consolidate existing, outdated terminals into a single, modern, 311-acre container terminal — nearly all electric and zero emissions.
 The project is adding on-dock rail capacity, shore-side electrical power, deeper channels to accommodate the newest container ships, and electrification of terminal equipment, which will have the effect of cutting terminal emissions in half.

 The project is being constructed in three phases.
-Phase 1 construction (basically the northern half of the terminal) was completed and “went live” in late 2015, allowing terminal operator Long Beach Container Terminal to begin operations at this new modern and efficient facility.
+Phase 1 construction was completed and “went live” in April 2016, allowing terminal operator Long Beach Container Terminal to begin operations at this new, modern and efficient facility.
 Phase 2 was completed in October 2017.
 Construction of Phase 3 is scheduled to be completed by the end of 2020.
-When completed, the Middle Harbor terminal will be able to move 3.3M TEUs annually at full capacity, which doubles the cargo capacity of the old facilities while dramatically cutting air pollution.
-The Port has entered into a unique 40-year lease arrangement with OOCL and its terminal operator, LBCT.
-Overall, the Middle Harbor Development program will create 3,000 plus jobs.
+When completed, the Middle Harbor terminal will be able to move 3.3M TEUs annually at full capacity, which doubles the cargo capacity of the old facilities with only a fraction of the air pollution.
+The Port has entered into a 40-year lease arrangement with OOCL and its terminal operator, LBCT.

 The modernized wharf can handle the world’s largest ships and will strengthen the Port’s competitiveness and the local economy.